Breast Reconstruction Surgery

 Like non-nipple sparing implant reconstruction, this option also requires the use of a tissue expander.

-With this technique, our doctors harvest tissue from the latissimus muscle found in the center of your back.
+With this technique, Dr. Cohn harvests tissue from the latissimus muscle found in the center of your back.
 This tissue is tunneled under your arm to the breast area, creating a pocket for the tissue expander to be placed beneath.
 This process takes approximately five to six hours, which includes the mastectomy.

 Once the expansion is complete, the expander is removed, and a permanent silicone implant is added.